The Luis J. Rodriguez Story--From Troubled Youth to the Poet Laureate of Los Angeles

 In addition, Luis became running mate of Rocky Anderson for the Justice Party during the 2012 presidential elections where they appeared on the ballot in fifteen states and were write-in candidates in twenty more—he was also on third party candidate debates with Democracy Now! and Huffington Post Live.
 They eventually garnered some 40,000 votes.

-Luis is presently heading Barking Rooster Entertainment, creating films, plays, books, and Internet content; sits on the steering board of the US Justice Party; organizer in the northeast San Fernando Valley for the National Poor Peoples Campaign, headed by the Reverend William Barber and the Reverend Liz Theoharis; is on the Guardian Council of Youth Passageways; on the Advisory Council of the Arts for Justice Fund; and a Board member of Jail, Guitar, Doors, among others.
+Luis is presently heading Barking Rooster Entertainment, creating films, plays, books, and Internet content; sits on the steering board of the US Justice Movement; organizer in the northeast San Fernando Valley for the National Poor Peoples Campaign, headed by the Reverend William Barber and the Reverend Liz Theoharis; is on the Guardian Council of Youth Passageways; on the Advisory Council of the Arts for Justice Fund; and a Board member of Jail, Guitar, Doors, among others.
 From the of 2016 till 2020, Luis taught creative writing classes in two high security prison yards in Lancaster State Prison (CSP-LAC) for the Alliance for California Traditional Arts.

 Trini and Luis j.
 Rodriguez at Tia Chucha's Centro Cultural's "Celebrating Words Festival" in 2008 in support of banned books.